VictorBrugnago/Compilador/README.md

 You can:
   - Declare integer variables, only (yet)
-  - Using DO-WHILE statement as loop command
+  - Using WHILE statement as loop command
   - Can run each step (Lexical, Syntactic and Semantic) separately

 ## Using